-Dr. Samrat Chatterjee's lab (Complex analysis group) focuses to understand mechanism the of а biological phenomenon, disease progression, and identification of potential drug targets mathematical and using computational tools.
+Dr. Samrat Chatterjee's lab (Complex analysis group) focuses to understand the mechanism of a biological phenomenon, disease progression, and identification of potential drug targets using mathematical and computational tools.
 His team also works on the identification of molecular signatures associated with a disease and its progression.